 It’s Monday!
-What Are You Reading? (#IMWAYR) is a place to meet up and share what you have been, are and about to be reading over the week.
+What Are You Reading? (#IMWAYR) is hosted by Kathryn at Book Date.
+It’s a place to meet up and share what you have been, are, and about to be reading over the week.
 It’s a great post to organize yourself.
 It’s an opportunity to visit and comment, and er… add to that ever-growing TBR pile!
-So welcome in, everyone.
 This meme started with J Kaye’s Blog and then was taken up by Sheila from Book Journey.
 Sheila then passed it on to Kathryn at Book Date.